 East and North King County Emergency Services, May 2018 pdf

 Medical Services in Seattle

 This brochure lists medical and dental resources throughout Seattle.
 It is for people on Medicaid and those who are under-insured or uninsured.
 It lists medical and dental clinics that accept Medicaid, employ sliding fee scale, or are low-cost/free.

-These packets list agencies throughout King County that have programs that work with, or specifically will accept, offenders.
-The packets include resources for housing, employment, and chemical dependency, as well as other support services.
+This packet lists agencies throughout King County that have programs that work with, or specifically will accept, individuals with a history of incarceration.
+The packet includes resources for housing, employment, and chemical dependency, as well as other support services.